jgaines/GainesValheim/README.md

 These are mods that alter the difficulty of the game.
 Creature Level and Loot Control makes it harder, while Terraheim and Valheim Legends make us tougher, so in theory they'll balance out.
 (Fingers crossed.)

-### Atos Arrows JVL
+### Atos Arrows JVL 1.0.0

 https://www.nexusmods.com/valheim/mods/1301

 Adds a bunch of new arrows including bone ones (Use for bones beyond the stone age!).
 Has arrows with blunt attack (for crystal golems in mountains).
 Also has heavy arrows made from core wood for higher level mobs.
 For example, it took me 50 heavy fire arrows to take down a 3 star regenerating Fuling Brute.
 Normal arrows could barely keep up with his regen, and my bow would have probably broken before I got him down.

-### Better Stamina
+### Better Stamina 1.2.0.0

 https://www.nexusmods.com/valheim/mods/153

 Tweaks stamina use, regen, etc.

-### Creature Level and Loot Control aka CLLC
+### Creature Level and Loot Control 4.4.5 aka CLLC or simply Creature Leavel

 https://valheim.thunderstore.io/package/Smoothbrain/CreatureLevelAndLootControl/

 Super configurable mod that lets you tweak stars and other stats on mobs based on all sorts of criteria.
 Default config isn't too bad as it just ups the stars chances the further from spawn you go.
 (Though a 5 star Fuling Berserker could be scary.)
 One other thing that it does is repopulate dungeons and camps so you can revisit them a few days (3 by default) later and they won't be empty.

-I turned on Affixes and Infusions for normal mobs (not bosses, a 3 star Moder was enough without her being regenerationg too).
+I turned on Affixes and Infusions for normal mobs (not bosses, a 3 star Moder was enough without her being regenerating too).

 I also enabled creature sectors, which basically makes creatures ramp up in an area as you kill more creatures in that area.
 I'm not sure I fully understand how this works, but I did manage to trigger it clearing a Fuling camp.
 I enabled it for all zones (the 1-5 rings).
 Good or bad news: It appears that kills by your pets don't count.
 I was sort of hoping they did, so the area around my camp would become a crazy battle zone.

-### Forgotten Biomes
+### Forgotten Biomes 0.0.15

 https://www.nexusmods.com/valheim/mods/1128

 Adds already existing structures, plants, rocks and other formations of things to many biomes.
 It definately makes the world feel less barren so far.
 Doesn't really affect the difficulty much, but does make it harder to tell the difference between meadows and black forest.

-### Terraheim - Weapons Tools and Armor
+### Terraheim - Weapons Tools and Armor 2.2.0

 https://www.nexusmods.com/valheim/mods/803

 This is a major overhaul of the armor system.
 Every set can be used to end game through reforging with higher tier materials.
 Each armor set has perks that favor a specific play style.
 Also fills in a lot of the gaps in the weapons and tools (for example: blackmetal picks and actual flametal weapons).
+Log also shows a "TerraheimItems 2.1.0" mod being loaded, not sure why that version differs from main mod.

-### Valheim Legends
+### Valheim Legends 0.4.2

 Adds a class system with each class getting three special abilities and ocassionaly a passive.
 Seems to work well with Terraheim as that makes armor more role specific.

 ## Quality of Life

-### Anti Slip Shoes (client)
+### Anti Slip Shoes 1.0.0 (client)

 https://valheim.thunderstore.io/package/nearbear/AntiSlipShoes/